 Summary

 The exhibition of historical musical instruments in museums is now a global demand.
-The aim of the treatise is to construct a virtual musical instrument that simulates the physical original using physical modelling techniques, with input data provided by simulating the mechanical behaviour of the instrument using the finite element method.
-The virtual instrument will be playable using a MIDI keyboard in an ICT (Information and Communication Technology) application.
+The aim of the treatise is to construct a virtual musical instrument that simulates the physical original through physical modelling techniques, using input data provided by the simulation of the instrument’s mechanical behaviour using the finite element method.
+The virtual instrument will be playable using a MIDI keyboard within an ICT (Information and Communication Technology) application.

-The phases of the project include the detection, mapping and evaluation of historical musical instruments, the application of the aforementioned physical modelling principles and securing the process through a patent application.
+The phases of the project include the detection, mapping and evaluation of historical musical instruments, the application of the aforementioned physical modelling principles, and the protection of the process through a patent application.

 Institutional bodies